Your cart

 Roasting for filter or espresso?

 Have you ever thought what is the difference between filter and espresso coffee?
-Filter extraction is done by gravity and its’ process is quite gentle.
+Filter extraction is done by gravity, and its process is quite gentle.
 You may use very aromatic and more acidic coffee for filter.
 On the other side of brewing you have espresso, this is extracted with generally 9 bar pressure.
 That means more flavour is extracted to the cup through pressurised water.
 Sometimes coffee roasted for espresso might not be as good when brewed as filter coffee and vice versa.
 Depending on the bean, and not for the extraction method, I aim for a golden middle way between too light and too dark so that coffee is suitable for both.

 Traditionally espresso was a darker roast with low acidity and big body.
 Filter coffee is roasted differently but roast degree is typically lighter than for espresso.
 Nowadays roast styles are more flexible than the older traditional styles with the knowledge base within the specialty industry growing exponentially.
-For example, our Ethiopian Yirgacheffe.
-I decided this origin needed to be for espresso and Filter, was roasted lightly with a quick roast profile which made it really aromatic with low roastiness.
-Body was rather juicy than heavy.
-On the other hand, we want some of our coffees to be more full bodied for espressos.
-Then we roast with different profile parameters to develop flavour and decrease acidity.

 All in all, learning to roast is a never-ending journey.
 You can always learn more about the bean.
 The most interesting part of my work is trying to find out the best possible roast profile to bring out the all the coffees best flavour characteristics.